 3. Vagator Beach

 Blessed with picture-perfect environs and a gorgeous beachfront, Vagator beach is located to the north of Calangute.
-If you are heading to Vagator from Calangute beach, it is a 25-minute ride by a bike.
+If you are heading to Vagator from Calangute Beach, it is a 25-minute ride by bike.

-The scenic backdrop provided by wonderfully placed cliffs add to its charm.
+The scenic backdrop provided by wonderfully placed cliffs adds to its charm.
 It is segregated into two beaches – Big Vagator and Little Vagator, also called Ozran Beach.